 It is important to note that the information you provide on your copyright registration will be accessible to the public.

-Once you have setup your account, you can begin to copyright your screenplay.
+Once you set up your account, you can copyright your screenplay.

 You will want to register your script as a work of Performing Arts and NOT as a motion picture.
-This happens after your script is filmed.
+This only happens after your script is filmed.
+(We'll get there.)

 Then, provide the information required on the application form.
-Some of these questions include:
+Some of these include:

 - Title of Work